Road Salt: The Basics

 What waterways can I test with my Salt Watch kit?

-You can test any freshwater ecosystem, including rivers, streams, and lakes.
+You can test any freshwater surface water (rivers, lakes, streams) as well as tap water from public water systems and private groundwater wells.
 Estuaries and oceans contain naturally occurring salt, so there is less of a need to test their chloride concentrations.
+When you report your data, you can indicate which type of water source you tested.

 What should I put the water in for my test?